PCS Move

 JTR Section 0515 (Transportation Methods), par.
 051502

 The GCC is what it would have cost the government to move your HHG using a commercial mover.
 Per JTR par.
-051502-E, for domestic shipments the GCC includes line haul (rate × weight × distance), packing and unpacking, line haul factor charges at origin and destination, short-haul charges for shipments ≤800 miles, a fuel surcharge, a PPM Factor Amount, and accessorial charges.
-For international shipments (Hawaii, territories, OCONUS), GCC uses the "Best Value" Surface Single Factor Rate.
+051502-E, for domestic shipments (within CONUS, between CONUS and Alaska, and within Alaska) the "Best Value" GCC includes line haul, packing and unpacking; line haul factor charges at origin and destination; and short-haul charges for shipments moving 800 or fewer miles.
+Accessorial charges are added only when they would have been authorized on a government-arranged move.
+For international shipments (Hawaii, U.S. territories and possessions, OCONUS), GCC uses the "Best Value" Surface Single Factor Rate.
+How Best Value cost is determined is set out in DTR 4500.9-R, Part IV, Chapter 403.

 Current standard reimbursement is 100% of GCC.
 The temporary 130% rate under MAP 42-25(R) applied to moves between May 15 and September 30, 2025, and reverted to 100% for moves commencing after September 30, 2025.